-Last week I tuned into the Hellmann’s Canada Facebook page live video streaming to watch a group of families cooking up some fun in the kitchen and talking about where our food comes from.
-It was all happening live from a Hellmann’s Blue Ribbon canola farm in Saskatchewan, Canada.
+Last week I tuned into a live video streaming to watch a group of families cooking up some fun in the kitchen and talking about where our food comes from.

-It was great to see the kids having fun in the farm and learning about different seeds and plants.
+It was great to see the kids having fun in a farm and learning about different seeds and plants.
 They also chatted about the importance of eating local.
-While watching, I also learned about the simple natural ingredients used to make Hellmann’s mayonnaise – it’s so good to know what’s in the food we eat!

 The live video stream inspired me to use natural ingredients to put together a small heating pad to use at home with my boys.
 Instead of using electric heating pads or hot water bottles for aches and pains, I now have a reusable microwavable bag that can be kept in the freezer to be used as cooling pad as well.
 It is also a fun and super easy craft to make.

 What You Need

 - 1 Clean Cotton Sock

 - 1 Cup of Rice

 - A piece of yarn, ribbon or string